CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/troubleshooting-tips.md

 2. Redeploy the instance from the lifecycle editor in Cloud Application Manager.
 The agent should start deploying.

 3. If problem persists connect to the instance over SSH or RDP and grab a copy of the agent /var/log/elasticbox/elasticbox-agent.log in the case of Linux or ProgramData\ElasticBox\elasticbox-agent.log in the case of Windows (please not that the folder is hidden in Windows and the exact path must be entered to navigate to the folder).
-Once the log file is collected please and  [Contact support](mailto:incident@CenturyLink.com)
+Once the log file is collected please and attach it when [Contacting support](mailto:incident@CenturyLink.com)

 ### Catalog Box deployment not working